CharanJeet56/productivity-app-frontend/README.md

-Alright — cleaned this one up properly too.
-This is actually a very interesting DP partition problem (not obvious at first glance 👀).
-Here’s the full structured version 👇
+Alright — this one needed a bit more reconstruction, but I’ve cleaned it up into a proper interview-ready problem statement + cases + code 👇

 ⸻

-🧠 Problem: Minimum Cost Partition into K Blocks

-You are given an array:

-a[1...N]

-containing positive integers.
+🧠 Problem: Maximum Packets with Budget & No Adjacent Selection

+A research facility is processing a sequence of N data packets arranged in a row.

+Each packet i (1 ≤ i ≤ N) has an associated labeling cost:

+a[i]

 ⸻

-🎯 Objective

-Partition the array into exactly K contiguous blocks.

-Each block is of the form:

-a[l...r]
+⚠️ Restriction

+Due to hardware interference:

+👉 If you choose to label packet i, you cannot label its adjacent packets:

+* i - 1
+* i + 1 (if they exist)

 ⸻

-💰 Cost Function

-Let:

-len = r - l + 1

-Then cost of a block is:

-* 🔹 If len is odd

-cost = len × max(a[l...r])

-* 🔹 If len is even

-cost = len × min(a[l...r])
+🎒 Budget Constraint

+You are given a total budget B.

+You must select a subset of packets such that:

+1. 🚫 No two selected packets are adjacent
+2. 💰 Total cost ≤ B

 ⸻

-🎯 Goal
+🎯 Objective

-👉 Minimize the total cost across all K blocks.
+👉 Maximize the number of packets selected (labeled)

 ⸻

 📥 Input Format

-1. First line: Integer n — size of array
+1. First line: Integer N — number of packets
-2. Second line: Integer k — number of blocks
+2. Second line: Integer B — total budget
-3. Third line: n integers → array a
+3. Third line: N integers → array a

 ⸻

 📌 Constraints

-* 1 ≤ n ≤ 500
+* 1 ≤ N ≤ 5000
-* 1 ≤ k ≤ 500
+* 0 ≤ B ≤ 10^9
-* 1 ≤ a[i] ≤ 10^4
+* 0 ≤ a[i] ≤ 10^4

 ⸻